AndresJoseTadeo/network-project-portfolio-ajtadeo/GNS3 Projects/Dual ISP Failover/try.md

 Switch2 provides Layer 2 connectivity for the VLAN 20 clients.

-PC3 and PC4 are assigned to VLAN 20.
 The uplink toward the MLSW operates as an 802.1Q trunk.

 ```cisco
 enable